-Energy consumption is on the rise, with demand predicted to increase by 27% by 2040.
+Energy consumption is rising, with demand predicted to increase by 27% by 2040.
 What can we do to aid the transition to cleaner energy?
 Especially in the face of rising demand.
-And how we can best switch to more sustainable fuel8?
+And how can we best switch to more sustainable fuel?
 So, we need to think about actionable renewable energy tips.
 Practical tips each of us can do to help the transition.

-Through the decades, our desire to power homes, factories and more have caused us to damage the environment.
-We are using resources, depleting stores and we need it to stop.
+Through the decades, our desire to power homes, factories, and more have caused us to damage the environment.
+We are using resources and depleting stores, and we need it to stop.
 As more homes and commercial properties are built, more energy is required.
 We can also add to this our need for more energy to keep up with our technology demands.

 Slowly, we have become a society that is aware of the damage.
 We cannot continue to operate in this way.
 Our desires have to change.
 We still need to increase awareness.
-All of which can be supported if we action some of the following renewable energy tips.
-By taking small but important steps to use more renewable energy together we can make a difference6.
+All of these can be supported if we implement some of the following renewable energy tips.
+We can make a difference by taking small but essential steps to use more renewable energy together.

-Too often, we think that we can’t make a difference on our own.
-One individual who makes the change is going to play a very small role overall.
-Especially in reducing the global impact of polluting energy sources.
+Too often, we think we can't make a difference alone.
+One individual who makes the change will play a small role overall, especially in reducing the global impact of polluting energy sources.

 But that should not stop us.
-If we all make the switch along with a million others, then together we can make a significant difference.
-Therefore, we should aim to consider the impact of renewable energy collectively9.
+If we all make the switch with a million others, we can make a significant difference.
+Therefore, we should aim to consider the impact of renewable energy collectively6.

 We must work together because global warming is something that impacts all of us.
-Every single switch we make away from carbon polluting fuels is for the better.
+Every single switch we take away from carbon-polluting fuels is for the better.
 Therefore, collectively, we can do more to overcome global warming and reduce CO2 emissions.

 We should not stand around and wait for something to happen.
-Perhaps we should all be more proactive in helping transition to renewable energy wherever we may live3.
+Perhaps we should all be more proactive in helping transition to renewable energy wherever we may live2.

-We’re lucky that there are a number of different types of renewable energy available.
+We're lucky that there are many different types of renewable energy available.
 This not only helps with energy-saving.
 Each increased use of renewables can help to reduce the harmful gases we emit.

 Many people switch energy suppliers to save money.
 Or we buy energy-saving light bulbs to save energy at home.
 Alongside, let's all also consider the harm the energy we consume creates.

 Some energy companies now even offer renewable energy at a lower cost than fossil fuel.
-In time, it is likely that prices will decrease further as production scales and costs fall further.
+In time, prices will likely decrease further as production scales, and costs fall further.